accesscode-2-1/unit-0/lessons/week-2/2015-03-19_classes-part2.md

 #### Suggestions
 - Start by reading the API documentation.
 Do you generally understand the `Calendar` class, the fields, and how to get information from the calendar?
-- Calculate what day of the year it is, for example today (19/3) is the 78 day of the year.
+- Calculate what day of the year it is, for example today (19/3) is day 78 of the year.
 - Calculate what day of the year the user's birthday is.
 - Calculate how many days it is from the current day until the user's birthday (this is tricky!).
 - Use [WolframAlpha](http://www.wolframalpha.com/) to check your answers.